 02 of 06

-Ok, maybe this is not truly lasagna in sandwich form, but it evokes the flavors of the quintessential Italian dish.
+Maybe this is not truly lasagna in sandwich form, but it evokes the flavors of the quintessential Italian dish.
 Plus, this recipe is much easier than assembling the real thing, it's fun to make, and kids love it.
-Get the family to help hollow out the rolls and fill them with rich meat sauce.
-Then top with cheese and bake until golden.
+Get the family to help hollow out the rolls and fill them with rich meat sauce and then top with cheese and bake until golden.
 Just be sure to let the sandwiches cool a bit before you take a bite because the filling is hot!

 03 of 06